kodecreer/HomeAssign/README.md

 A microservices-based tool that analyzes product pages for UI/UX strengths and weaknesses using AI to improve conversion rates.

+## Quick Setup

+To run the application:

+1. Create a virtual environment called `venv` in root directory
+2. Install dependencies listed in each service's requirements
+3. Install Ollama and Gemma3:4b: `ollama pull gemma3:4b` after installing Ollama
+4. Run the script `start-services.sh` - it should be working

+**Note:** Dockerfiles are available for each service if that's more convenient.

+## Development Approach

+My main approach was microservice architecture.
+The primary reason is that when building an AI service, you usually don't want the main server to handle inference since inference servers are expensive to scale.
+This decoupling allows scaling any part on demand according to traffic, helping cut costs while keeping things simple and not fighting tech stacks at what they do best.

+### Development Process

+I like to "vibe code" and didn't see any rules against it.
+The process was:

+1. **Technical Spec**: Created a comprehensive technical specification outlining every engineering decision - from tech stack choices to problem-solving approaches
+2. **AI-Assisted Development**: Let Claude Code implement the initial structure based on the spec
+3. **Documentation**: Created extensive documentation and onboarding materials for human readability
+4. **Iterative Development**: Filled in TODOs and had Claude Code complete specific code snippets
+5. **Screenshot Feature**: Added screenshot capability since UI/UX analysis is more visual than just text ordering (implemented on backend to avoid user security concerns)

+### Production Considerations

+While this is a prototype with some shortcuts (like the incomplete API key implementation), for production I would:

+- **Security**: Implement robust API key management to prevent AI inference abuse
+- **Anti-Bot Protection**: Use Cloudflare anti-bot to protect against competitors
+- **Web Scraping**: Heavy use of caching and services like BrightData to handle scraping challenges
+- **Batch Processing**: Implement batch processing in the microservice before going live
+- **Code Review**: Thorough, heavily scrutinized code reviews to maintain quality
+- **Branding**: Professional CSS, website titles, and icons aligned with service branding
+- **AI Model**: Use more powerful multi-modal AI for production

+### Technology Choices

+- **Microservice Architecture**: Super scalable foundation
+- **TypeScript**: Easy to scale, fast enough for most projects, static type checking prevents bugs as the project expands
+- **Ollama**: Chosen specifically because it wraps both llama.cpp (consumer devices) and vLLM (batch serving in production) - portable and robust across both services

 ## Architecture

 The system consists of three decoupled services: